| |

 |

-and a 30-minute drive from the international airport.
-A handicap of 10 or
+an hour drive from the international airport.
+A handicap of ten or below

-below is required to play from the blue tees.
-The distance shows in meters.
+is required in order to play from the blue tees.
+All distances in this course

-The province of the golf club is called “Song Be”, which is famous for a
+The province of where the golf club is located called “Song Be”.
+This province

 |